xllily/code-exec/README.md

 #### Conclusion
 This architecture ensures efficient and scalable execution of Python code submitted from the frontend, providing reliable and timely results to users.

-Feel free to expand or modify this document based on specific requirements and additional details of your implementation.